 Figure 8.2 below presents the percentage distribution of orphans - including those with one parent or both parents deceased - among the population aged 0-20, by district.
-It shows that Kayonza district has 2.2% of orphans with both parents deceased and 11.8% of orphans with one parent deceased.
-Both these indicators are below the national level averages, which are 2.7% and 14% respectively.
+It shows that Rwamagana district has 2.9% of orphans with both parents deceased and 13.6% of orphans with one parent deceased.
+Both these indicators are almost the same as the national level averages which are 2.7% and 14% respectively.